jenetics/jenetics/README.md

     $ git clone https://github.com/jenetics/jenetics.git <builddir>

-Jenetics uses [Gradle](http://www.gradle.org/downloads) as build system and organizes the source into *sub*-projects (modules).
+Jenetics uses [Gradle](http://www.gradle.org/downloads) as a build system and organizes the source into *sub*-projects (modules).
 Each subproject is located in its own subdirectory:

 **Published projects**